hiraeth-php/turso/README.md

 Typed entities have another benefit.
 Namely, they can easily obtain related entities of other types.
 Let's imagine that in addition to our `User` entity we have an `Occupation` entity, and every user has one occupation, and every occupation has many users.
 Additionally, let's imagine that we have a `friends` table which allows users to add each other as friends, creating a many-to-many relationship.
 Here we can review each one of these relationships in more detail:

->  NOTE: when defining association mappings we are _always_ using the actual **column names**, _NOT_ the corresponding field names found on the entity as properties..

 #### Star-to-One

 ```php